hedmanw/marlin-mining/examples/tasks/jcrocholl/README.md

 ## Task
 The task is to merge the `fork` files into the `mainline` files.
-The task contains one file to merge: `Marlin_main.cpp`.
+The task contains one file to merge: `Marlin_main_cleaned.cpp`.
 The general rule is to accept `fork` changes as evolution, and to accept `mainline` changes that are not in the `fork`.

+_Integration_ Lost else-branch in integration: 1024
+_Integration_ Lost DELTA feature wrapping: 1078
+_Tool_ Block moved out of else-branch before if: 1053, 1516